hmrc/income-tax-mtd-changelog/README.md

 #### property-business-api
 * Version 1.0 is has been retired in production and the sandbox.

+#### self-assessment-bsas-api

+Version 4.0 is now available in the sandbox with the following changes:
+* `Retrieve Self-Employment BSAS` endpoint: Data fields within the `adjustableSummaryCalculation` response object can now return negative values.

 ---
 ### 14 August 2023
 The following change was deployed into sandbox: